megaease/easeprobe/docs/Manual.md

 > **Note**:
 >
 > 1. The default strategy is regular and the max time is 1, this would be the same as the old behavior - edge trigger.
-> 2. The altering interval is aligned with the probe interval, it is triggered by the probe failure.
+> 2. The alerting interval is aligned with the probe interval, it is triggered by the probe failure.
 > 3. The alerting interval configuration can be configured in the global settings `settings.probe`, and the probe's own configuration will override the global settings.

 #### 1.1.2.1 Regular Strategy